Let’s go to Maheshwar महेश्वर to #Xplorebharat

 A maheshwari saree was a must buy before I leave with fond memories of this small but very beautiful city of Maheshwar.

-The beautiful palace, heritage fort, grand temples and the pious bank of River Narmada makes the city of Maheshwar a spiritual and heritage retreat in the state of Madhya Pradesh.
+Certainly, the beautiful palace, heritage fort, grand temples and the pious bank of River Narmada makes the city of Maheshwar a spiritual and heritage retreat in the state of Madhya Pradesh.

 Proud host and participant of #Xplorebharat with #BlogBoosterIndia blog train.